|

 time that the model B was introduced until a flood destroyed

-the tooling for both burners during the winter of 1953.
+the tooling for both burners in 1955.
 During

 that time if production of one burner ran out of stock, the